CountCluster: Training-Free Object Quantity Guidance with Cross-Attention Map Clustering for Text-to-Image Generation: Related Work

 \subsection{Latent Optimization via Attention Guidance}

-Training-free latent optimization have been actively explored to precisely control the output of pretrained text-to-image generation models.
+Training-free latent optimization has been actively explored to precisely control the outputs of pretrained text-to-image generation models.
 In particular, various approaches leveraging cross-attention maps have been proposed.

-Image generation methods that leverage cross-attention maps are based on the observation that regions with high attention scores for a given text token tend to reflect the corresponding concept more strongly in the generated image \cite{hertz2023prompttoprompt}.
-Building on this insight, Attend-and-Excite \cite{10.1145/3592116} addresses the problem of subject neglect—where objects mentioned in the text prompt fail to appear in the image.
-To this end, it introduces a loss function based on normalized cross-attention scores, which is used to iteratively optimize the latent representation.
-Subsequently, a number of studies \cite{Agarwal_2023_ICCV, NEURIPS2023_0b08d733, Meral_2024_CVPR, Guo_2024_CVPR, 2025selfcross} have proposed similar latent optimization strategies, primarily aiming to mitigate subject neglect by either reinforcing attention to specific tokens.

-Such methods have the advantage of enabling the regulation of object presence without modifying the pretrained diffusion model.
-However, they primarily focus on binary presence or absence, and therefore face structural limitations when it comes to precisely controlling quantitative attributes such as object count.
+Methods leveraging cross-attention maps are grounded in a simple observation: regions with high attention scores for a given text token tend to represent its concept more strongly in the generated image \cite{hertz2023prompttoprompt}.
+Building on this insight, Attend-and-Excite \cite{10.1145/3592116} addresses the problem of subject neglect—where objects mentioned in the text prompt fail to appear in the generated image.
+It introduces a loss function based on normalized cross-attention scores, which is used to iteratively optimize the latent representation.
+Subsequently, several studies \cite{Agarwal_2023_ICCV,NEURIPS2023_0b08d733,Meral_2024_CVPR,Guo_2024_CVPR,2025selfcross} have proposed similar latent optimization strategies, primarily aiming to mitigate subject neglect by reinforcing attention to specific tokens.
+Such methods have the advantage of regulating object presence without modifying the pretrained diffusion model.
+However, they primarily focus on the binary presence or absence of objects, and still struggle to control quantitative attributes such as object count.